PBorocz/typst_infomap/infomap.typ

 )

 // =============================================================================
-// Setup up our "Document", used like this:
+// Setup up our "Document"
-// #import "infomap.typ": *
-// #show: Document.with("This is our Map Title")
 // =============================================================================
 #let Document(title, maps_or_blocks) = [
     #assert(title != none and title != "", message: "Sorry, a Document title is required.")